 The Pupil Premium is a government initiative which targets extra money towards pupils from deprived backgrounds.
 Research shows that pupils from deprived backgrounds underachieve compared to their non-deprived peers.
 The Pupil Premium is provided to enable these pupils to be supported to reach their potential.

-For analysis of how the 2016-2017 pupil premium funding was spent please view the pupil premium report.
+For analysis of how the 2016-2017 pupil premium funding was spent and how we are spending the 2017 – 2018 funding please view the pupil premium report.